jacksalici/face-detection-eye-tracking/readme.md

 $$\text{Pitch} = \text{atan2}(r_{32}, r_{33}) $$ $$ \text{Yaw} = \text{atan2}(-r_{31}, \sqrt{r_{32}^2 + R_{33}^2}) $$ $$ \text{Roll} = \text{atan2}(r_{21}, r_{11})$$
 ![[pose.png]]

-Ideally the face is facing the camera if all the three Euler angles are 0.
-In the real life scenario, because of the image noise and the not always perfect accuracy of the angles found, we had to put a threshold under the which the face is considered to be facing.
-During the testing face, we have noticed that a threshold of 20° is fine.
+Ideally, the face is facing the camera if all three Euler angles are 0.
+In the real-life scenario, because of the image noise and the not-always-perfect accuracy of the angles found, we had to put a threshold under which the face is considered to be facing.
+During the testing face, we noticed that a threshold of 20° is fine.

 ## Precise eye center localization

 What if the face is not facing the camera but the person is actually looking at it due to the eye movements?
-At first tries we studied the problem of gaze detection trying to get the direction of the eye using a sort of perspective and point estimation.
+At first tries, we studied the problem of gaze detection trying to get the direction of the eye using a sort of perspective and point estimation.

-This is actually really hard to get due several causes.
-The main problem is that the majority of gaze estimation cited in the literature make uses of a calibration procedure that measures the pupil movement while eyes are looking dots on a screen.
+This is actually really hard to get due to several causes.
+The main problem is that the majority of gaze estimation cited in the literature makes use of a calibration procedure that measures pupil movement while the eyes are looking at dots on a screen.
 This is not feasible with our pipeline, in which the detection happens "in the wild" captured from a moving camera.

-To solve the problem we simply considered the pupil position (found using two different methods presented below) in respect to the eye corners.
+To solve the problem we simply considered the pupil position (found using two different methods presented below) with respect to the eye corners.

 The horizontal pupil ratio expresses how the pupil position within the eye, from -0.5 to 0.5, where 0.0 represent the position when the pupil is centered in the eye and 0.5 when the pupil is completely shifted towards the left corner.